eljojo/spicy-magpie-boilerplate/README.md

 polluting your environment with intermediate code and avoid clashes with CSS stylesheets.

+The same directives for LESS stylesheets are applied to SASS and SCSS styles, but in those cases, the type is "sass".
+Also, you need Ruby and the **sass** gem installed for SASS files to be compiled.

 ## I finished my project.
 What else should I do?

   - Run **grunt dist** on your project directory.